Willson Contreras Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.04 team ERA that ranks 28th among all league pitching staffs.
+- The Reds have a 5.11 team ERA that ranks 28th across all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (59 total, 1.3 per game).
+- Reds pitchers combine to give up 61 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

+- Lively (1-2) takes the mound for the Reds to make his second start of the season.

-- His last appearance came on Wednesday against the Colorado Rockies, when the righty went five innings, surrendering seven earned runs while allowing 10 hits.
+- His most recent appearance came on Friday against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.